sneakers-the-rat/surveillance-graphs/_sections/x_footnotes.md

     > This is what I mean by"bureaucratic technologies": administrative imperatives have become not the means, but the end of technological development. {% cite graeberUtopiaRulesTechnology2015 %}

 [^EOSC]: It's out of scope here, but another point of comparison and contrast is the EU's European Open Science Cloud (ESOC) project {% cite directorate-generalforresearchandinnovationeuropeancommissionEOSCArchitectureWorking2021 directorate-generalforresearchandinnovationeuropeancommissionSolutionsSustainableEOSC2020 directorate-generalforresearchandinnovationeuropeancommissionEOSCInteroperabilityFramework2021 %}

+[^fahcovid]: During the first year of the COVID-19 pandemic a wave of folding@home volunteers broke the exascale computing barrier and made it more powerful than the top 100 supercomputers combined --- filling a need that the cloud either *couldn't* or *wouldn't* {% cite zimmermanSARSCoV2SimulationsGo2021 %}.

 [^loveyanerds]: Except by the scores of beloved nerds in exile on the freer parts of the internet who remember the death of IRC and RSS and the weaponization of JavaScript **acutely and personally.**